maweki/more-collections/README.md

 Insert and Remove can also be called statically:
     `puredict.insert(puredict.empty(), 5, "bar")`

-The constructor supports common dictionary constructors:
+The basic constructor supports common dictionary constructors:

     puredict.puredict({3:6, 2:12, 4:1})
     puredict.puredict((a, a**4) for a in range(6))